hongzhonglu/vivarium/doc/getting_started.rst

 You can get a MongoDB server up and running locally any number of ways.
 Here is one:

 #.
 Create a folder ``vivarium_work/mongodb``.
-This is where the database
+This is where MongoDB will
-   will be stored.
-We store the database here instead of at the default location in ``/usr/local/var/mongodb`` to avoid permissions issues if you are not running as an administrator.
+   store the database We store the database here instead of at the default location in ``/usr/local/var/mongodb`` to avoid permissions issues if you are not running as an administrator.
 #.
 Make a copy of the ``mongod`` configuration file so we can make
    changes: